Supply Chain Visibility: Why Lack of Visibility Cost You Money

 Support improvements in supplier performance

 Sourcing and introducing new suppliers can impact negatively on resources, outweighing any efficiencies you were seeking - due to the lack of history you have with them.

-Suppress cycles and maximise inventory yield
+Suppress cycles and maximize inventory yield

 Proper supply chain management means having the data you need in sufficient detail.
 It can enable you to pinpoint and eliminate waste and speed things up.
 The result should be inventory will arrive when required and is promptly utilised.

-Collate and analyse meaningful data
+Collate and analyze meaningful data

 Many of the practices already referenced involve having ERP software that provides meaningful data, specific to your manufacturing operations.

 This is not just the flow of goods in and out, but a system to manage and track all costs.
 For example, an integrated ERP software will enable all costings to be marked against every part of the production cycle, including the amount of time working on a job, component prices, shipping costs, etc.

 One eye should always look to the future when configuring or implementing new systems.
 Solving today’s challenges will become a full-time job, when in fact, technology provides you with ample methods of keeping ahead of your competition and financial targets.